Join the Team!

 Questions about how to make your application stand out?
 Check out some Advice from the Boss!

-The Fall Editing Internship is demanding.
+TBL Editing Internships are demanding.
 Only those passionate about editing should apply.
 This internship also includes a great deal of reading (books and submissions), generating content for our editorial and marketing departments, and working with publishing houses, literary agencies, celebrity authors, and other literary journals.

-Fall interns will be expected to manage their own publications, write for social media, and contribute to TBL’s plan for world domination.
-Only a handful of hopefuls can snag an Editing Internship spot with TBL each year—and only one will successfully compete for a paid position—so apply early and provide us your strongest literary and/or academic writing samples.
+Spring interns will be expected to manage their own publications, write for social media, and contribute to TBL’s plan for world domination.
+Only a handful of hopefuls can snag an Editing Internship spot with TBL each year—and only one will successfully secure the paid internship position—so apply early and provide us with your strongest literary and/or academic writing samples.

-Applications for the 2017 Fall Internship Session are open!
+Applications for the 2017 Spring Internship Session are now open.

-Spring Publishing interns are expected to have a serious dedication to learning the ins-and-outs of a publishing career, and will work directly with our Senior Editor and Internship Supervisor, Leah Scott.
-TBL offers one paid internship position in addition to several unpaid positions.
+Summer Publishing interns are expected to have a serious dedication to learning the ins-and-outs of a publishing career, and will work directly with our Senior Editor and Internship Supervisor, Kaley Kiermayr.
 All internship positions are eligible for academic credit.

 Other Staff Positions